 Sura 13:3 speaks of “fruits of every kind He made in pairs.”
-This is nonsense.
-Fruits do not have male and female sexes!
+This is wrong.
+Fruit do not have male and female sexes!
 One doesn’t even need to be a scientist to know this.

 Sura 20:53 also speaks of “diverse pairs of plants” made.
-This is not true as many plant species reproduce asexually.
+This is untrue; many plant species reproduce asexually.

 Sura 36:36 is totally false.
 The lizard Cnemidophoras reproduces asexually.
 All members of the Monera kingdom reproduce asexually.
 Higher fungi (Fungi imperfecti), as well as various plants and single-celled organisms also reproduce asexually.
 Why did Allah not know these facts?